 Childhood cancer isn't just one disease—there are over a dozen types of childhood cancer and countless subtypes, each requiring specific research to develop the best treatment for every child.

-But in the last 20 years, only two new drugs have been specifically developed to treat children with cancer.
+But in the last 20 years, only three new drugs have been approved that were specifically developed to treat children with cancer.

 Less than 4% of the National Cancer Institute's budget is directed to childhood cancer research.